Background wall paper is the GIS plot of Council Rock School, PA tax for each parcel in 1999

 Class Format

 The class will meet once a week for three hours.
-Lecture will focus on the conceptual basis of GIS analysis, introducing concepts and principles needed for effective GIS use.
+Zomm lecture will focus on the conceptual basis of GIS analysis, introducing concepts and principles needed for effective GIS use.
 The in-class exercises will provide students practice in using ArcGIS 9 software in a problem-solving environment.

 Prerequisites